Mcklmo/Simplified-GPL-Syntax-Compiler-P4-Project-AAU-/README.md

 and check if the module names from `requirements.txt` are listed.

-# Create or update parser
+# Update parser

 `antlr4 -Dlanguage=Python3 src\AlgoPractise.g4 -visitor -no-listener`

 [Remember to move `AlgoPractiseLexer.py` to `src/_lexer` and `AlgoPractiseParser.py` to `src/_parser`!]

-# Parse source code
+# Compile source code

 `src\main.py`